On the p-typical de Rham-Witt complex over W(k): Introduction

 \subsection{Acknowledgments}

 This paper would not exist without the regular meetings I had with Lars Hesselholt during my two years in Copenhagen as his postdoc.
 Also extremely helpful were visits to Copenhagen by Bhargav Bhatt and Matthew Morrow; in particular, the arguments in Section~\ref{results A} involving the de\thinspace Rham complex were shown to me by Bhargav Bhatt.
-Thanks also to Bryden Cais, Kiran Kedlaya, and David Zureick-Brown for help throughout the project.
+Thanks also to Bryden Cais, Kiran Kedlaya, Irakli Patchkoria, and David Zureick-Brown for help throughout the project.
 I am also grateful to Bhargav Bhatt, Lars Hesselholt, and Kiran Kedlaya for feedback on earlier versions of this paper.
+Finally, I thank the anonymous referee for a careful reading of an earlier version of this paper.